 Additionally, some U.S. states have legalized recreational marijuana for adults.
 A state ID or driver’s license from any state proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.:

-Maine, Massachusetts, and Vermont have also legalized recreational marijuana.
+Maine, Michigan, Illinois, Massachusetts, and Vermont have also legalized recreational marijuana.
 However, as of now, there are no legal dispensaries licensed in these markets, so consumers aren’t able to purchase marijuana yet.

 Recreational marijuana is also legal in Washington D.C., but there is no system in place to purchase it.
 The only way to legally purchase marijuana right now in D.C. is with a medical card, and it is illegal to bring marijuana in from out of state, putting residents there in a sticky legal grey area.